codacy/codacy-eslint-legacy/docs/description/camelcase.md

-# camelcase
+---

-Enforces camelcase naming convention.
+title: camelcase
+rule_type: suggestion
+---

 When it comes to naming variables, style guides generally fall into one of two camps: camelcase (`variableName`) and underscores (`variable_name`).
 This rule focuses on using the camelcase approach.
 If your style guide calls for camelCasing your variable names, then this rule is for you!